Catholic Church in Belarus: Hierarchy

 Metropolitan Archbishop Josephus Romualdovitsche Stanevskiej has been the leader of the Latin Church in Belarus since 2021.
 The apostolic administrator for the Belarusian Greek Catholics is the Rt.
 Rev. Mitred Archimandrite Jan Sergiusz Gajek, M.I.C.

 History

 The first Latin Church diocese in Belarus was established in Turaŭ between 1008 and 1013.
 Catholicism was a traditionally dominant religion of Belarusian nobility (the szlachta) and of a large part of the population of western and northwestern parts of Belarus.
 There was once an Archeparchy of Polotsk-Vitebsk of the Ruthenian Uniate Church.
 Josaphat Kuntsevych was archbishop from 1618 to 1623, succeeding another archbishop.

 In August 2020, the leader of the Catholic Church in Belarus, Tadevuš Kandrusievič, was banned from returning to Belarus from Poland for several months after condemning violence during mass protests.
 In July 2021, Alexander Lukashenko tried to intervene in the prayer schedule warning Catholic priests not to perform the religious song "The Almighty God" (Магутны Божа).

-In 2023, Freedom House rated Belarus’ religious freedom as 1 out of 4.
+In March 2023, Pope Francis established an Apostolic Administration for the faithful of the Byzantine Rite in Belarus.